yaya2devops/cloudblog/clc0i6hnw000h08l1auogdwm3.md

 * Automate the provisioning of your infrastructure with Terraform, AWS CloudFormation if you are using AWS infra, or ARM if you are using Azure.

-* Automate the configuration management of your infrastructure with Ansible.
+* Automate the configuration management of your infrastructure with Ansible, Chef & Puppet